limit-org/limits-api/README.md

  - [x] Modifying personal details
  - [ ] Modifying email
  - [x] Changing password
- - [ ] Adding a profile picture
+ - [x] Adding a profile picture
- - [ ] Adding an alias/name
+ - [x] Adding an alias/name
  - [ ] Currently online/offline
  - [ ] Custom status (should we do??)
- - [ ] Make it so users cant sign up from certain IP addresses. for e.g: common abuse ips or banned users.
-(NOT TOR OR VPNS UNLESS THEY BECOME AN ISSUE.)
+ - [ ] Make it so users cant sign up from certain IP addresses. for e.g: common abuse ips (NOT TOR OR VPNS UNLESS THEY BECOME AN ISSUE.)

 ### Posts
  - [x] Send text only posts (see note #0)
- - [x] Send text posts with media (see note #1)
+ - [x] Send text posts with media (see note #0)

 ### Site Usability
- - [ ] Add search cababilities using Meilisearch
+ - [ ] Add search capabilities using Meilisearch (see note #2)
- - [ ] Create topics for users to post to (They work like e.g: "hacking/osint", "networking/LAN", etc..) (see note #1)
+ - [ ] Add topics for users to post to (They work like e.g: "hacking/osint", "networking/LAN", etc..) (see note #1)

 ### Moderation
  - [ ] Banned domains/links database